Momin2005/Momin2005/README.md

 ## Yo, I'm Momin 👋

-- I’m currently working on a sandbox platformer in pygame?
+- I’m currently working on a sandbox platformer in pygame.
-- I’m currently learning more about gamedev.
+- I’m currently learning c++.

 I don't have many repos that are public, but it's comming!
 Because of school I don't have much time to work on projects.